Florin Mergea: Junior career

-Seniors
+Professional career

 The transition to the seniors tour proved difficult for Mergea.
 After turning pro in 2003, he struggled to make a breakthrough.
 Injuries hampered his career and in spite of reaching no. 103 in the doubles rankings, his lack of singles success and limited support drained his motivation.
 In 2010, Mergea decided to retire from tennis, a decision he turned around months later, with the help of his wife, Daiana.
 With renewed focus on the doubles game, his rankings rose steadily, playing alongside the likes of Andrei Daescu and Philipp Marx.
 After reaching thirteen challenger finals within little over a year, Mergea won his first ATP title in October 2013, when he teamed up with Lukas Rosol for the Erste Bank Open, Vienna.

 Tour success continued in 2014, as he won the Royal Guard Open in Vina del Mar, with veteran Oliver Marach, and his first ATP 500 title at the International German Open in Hamburg, with Marin Draganja.
 Furthermore, siding with the Croatian, Mergea reached the French Open semifinal.

 After starting 2015 with Dominic Inglot and reaching two finals, his injury plagued British partner needed time to recover.
 This gave way to the formation of his partnership with Rohan Bopanna, whom he had played with successfully at the Shanghai Masters the previous season.
 Together, they found consistency in their results, while winning the Madrid Masters and the Mercedes Cup in Stuttgart.
 In November, the team were the last to qualify for the ATP World Tour Finals.
 There, in spite of their seeding, they reached the final against the year-end No. 1 team of Mergea's Davis Cup and former juniors' partner, Romanian Horia Tecău, who played alongside Jean Julien Rojer.

 He won the 2016 BRD Năstase Țiriac Trophy and the silver medal at the 2016 Olympic Games in Rio de Janeiro, alongside compatriot Horia Tecău.

-In 2017 he won the title in Barcelona partnering with Aisam-ul-Haq Qureshi.
+In 2017, he won the title in Barcelona partnering with Aisam-ul-Haq Qureshi.

+Mergea announced his retirement from professional tennis in March 2022, in order to focus on training young tennis players.